paracetamol951/P-Link-MCP/README.md

 https://p-link.io

-Then in the software, you have to get your APIKEY in API, Send money page.
+Then in the software, you have to get your APIKEY in API, Send money page : https://p-link.io/ApiDoc/Send

 ---